Skip to content

 • California Medical License and DEA license for categorical residents

-• Funding to prepare posters and to travel and attendscientific conferences
+• Funding to prepare posters and to travel and attend scientific conferences

-Residents also receive discretionary education funds which can be used to purchase books, journals, software, or for other educational purposes.
+Residents also receive discretionary education funds which can be used to purchase books, journals, software, or other educational purposes.

 Back To Top